24GUNV/LicensePlateDetector/README.md

 # License Plate Detector

-Using TensorFlow Lite and Pytesseract to identify the license plate text from a microcontroller camera.
+The License Plate Detector is a project that utilizes TensorFlow Lite and Pytesseract to identify license plate text from a microcontroller camera.

 ## Table of Contents
 - [General Info](#general-information)